A thirteen-year-long broadband view of BL Lac: Discussion

-The composition of the emitting region ($U_{\rm e}/U_{\rm B}$) changes for the considered periods.
-A slightly particle dominated region ($U_{\rm e}/U_{\rm B}\simeq12$) is necessary to explain the SED on MJD 59124.73 while it should be magnetically dominated with $U_{\rm e}/U_{\rm B}\simeq0.43$ to explain the data observed on MJD 59128.18 and it is strongly particle dominated on MJD 59132.88 with $U_{\rm e}/U_{\rm B}\simeq2.8\times10^3$.
+The composition of the second emitting region ($U_{\rm e}/U_{\rm B}$) changes during the periods shown in Fig. \ref{only_syn}.
+A slightly particle dominated region ($U_{\rm e}/U_{\rm B}\simeq12.3$) is necessary to explain the SED on MJD 59124.73 (02 October 2020) while it should be magnetically dominated with $U_{\rm e}/U_{\rm B}\simeq0.49$ to explain the data observed on MJD 59128.18 (06 October 2020) and it is strongly particle dominated on MJD 59132.88 (10 October 2020) with $U_{\rm e}/U_{\rm B}\simeq3.1\times10^3$.
 This indicates that the X-ray flare was caused by the injection of new energetic particles and by sudden increase of the magnetic field.
 This is in agreement with the observation of the softer photon index during the bright X-ray state; due to the high magnetic field the electrons cool faster forming a soft spectrum with the increase of intensity.

-The emission from a second region is also required when \source\ was flaring in the VHE \gray\ band, but under different conditions for the emitting region.
-It still contains energetic electrons with $\gamma_{\rm cut}\simeq10^5$ but the magnetic field is low ($0.02-0.1$ G), so the region is strongly particle dominated with $U_{\rm e}/U_{\rm B}\geq10^3$.
+The observed VHE \grays\ are also most likely produced from the second emission zone, although its composition is different.
+This region still contains energetic electrons with $\gamma_{\rm cut}\simeq10^5$ but the magnetic field is low ($0.02-0.1$ G), so the region is strongly particle dominated with $U_{\rm e}/U_{\rm B}\geq10^3$.
 This makes the emission from these electrons significant in the VHE \gray\ band with no significant contribution at lower energies.